 Blanket Orders/Price Agreements -- A Purchase Order normally processed where material or equipment will be used on a frequent or repetitive schedule.
 This order normally covers an annual period for specific items at unit prices.
 Often blanket orders/price agreements include more then one using department.

 Maintenance contracts -- Used to obtain maintenance and repairs to County facilities and equipment and contract must be in place before a Purchase Order can be issued.
 These contracts are established for a period of one to three years in duration.
 Contracts exceeding three years require the approval of the County Administrator and/or the Board of Commissioners.
 Maintenance contracts require proof of insurance by the vendor for the amounts stated by the County; Workers compensation as required by the Laws for the State of Michigan ; comprehensive general liability and automotive liability in an amount as required by the County.

 Construction contracts -- Similar to a Maintenance Contract.
 Construction contracts usually define a specific task or certain construction that, when completed, signal the conclusion of the contract.
 Insurance requirements are as noted in Maintenance Contract and often bonding and prevailing wage are required.

 Change Orders -- Used as supplements to any construction contract.
 Changes are requested by the using Divisions and specify price changes, specification changes, shipping charges, delivery charges, installation, payment term changes, etc. Only the Purchasing Division has authority to modify a Purchase Order.
 If a contractor complies with an agency's request to alter a contract or purchase order without formal authorization from the Purchasing Division, the contractor may not be entitled to payment for the modified performance.

 All contracts should clearly define the costs to be paid to the contractor as well as the RFP Number indicated.
-Additionally, a total amount or expenditure, (such as a "not to exceed" amount), a specific hourly rate should be included.
+Additionally, a total amount or expenditure, (such as a "not to exceed" amount), and a specific hourly rate should also be included.
 Pricing information in sufficient detail must be provided in the contract document before a Purchase Order can be issued.
 If applicable, a complete schedule of labor charges may be required of the contractor.